myPOS blog Tips

 Accidents happen all the time and more often than not, they’re unexpected.
 If you don’t have a large savings fund, credit cards can be really useful if your car breaks down and you need an emergency fix or another type of emergency crops up that you have to deal with.

-Spreading the costs around
+Spreading the Costs Around

 Some credit cards also offer you deals with zero or small interest rates for the first couple of months.
 This means that you can buy something expensive when you get your card and pay it off interest-free for the first few months while this offer is still available.
-However, make sure you pay off the amount during this period, as after that, interest will be charged.

-Debt consolidation
+Debt Consolidation

 If you have a lot of debt and you’re looking for ways to manage it, a credit card can come in handy.